-The Student Conduct Committee shall consistent of two (2) faculty members, two (2) student services staff members and one (1) administrator.
+The Student Conduct Committee shall consistent of one (1) faculty member, one (1) student services staff member and one (1) administrator.
 The administrator shall serve as chair of the Committee ("SDC Chair").

 In the event the charges are referred to the Student Conduct Committee for hearing the VP/SS shall organize the Student Conduct Committee and the chair shall administer the Student Conduct Committee hearing.